Leadership

 New Employee Onboarding: Who Owns the Checklist?

 Shared ownership is why so many checklists fail.
 When everyone owns it, no one does.
-Assign each line of your new employee onboarding plan to a named role instead.
+Assign each line of your employee onboarding process to a named role instead, so nothing falls through the gap between teams.

 IT owns hardware and access.
-HR owns paperwork and policy.
-The hiring managers own the work, the goals, and the relationships.
-Getting the manager's role right here is the single biggest lever on whether a new hire stays.
+HR owns paperwork and policy so nothing slips through the cracks.
+The hiring managers own the work, the goals, and the relationships, the single biggest lever on whether a new hire stays.

 A comprehensive onboarding process for newly hired employees needs the same discipline you give any other operational playbook.
-Treat it as a core part of good people management, not an HR afterthought bolted on after the offer letter.
+Treat onboarding as core people management work, not an HR afterthought bolted on after the offer letter.

-If you are scaling past a handful of hires a month, move the repeatable steps into dedicated onboarding software that automates the busywork so your people can focus on welcome and coaching.
-A seamless tool makes a smooth transition far easier to repeat, and turns a loose process into a real onboarding program.
+If you are scaling past a handful of hires a month, treat onboarding as a standing system, not a scramble.
+A repeatable routine makes a smooth transition far easier, and turns a loose habit into a real onboarding program your people can trust.

 Onboarding Best Practices and Common Mistakes